sachinmandal3580-rgb/ros2_drone/README.md

 - Returns to the launch pad after the final delivery.
 - Reports a summary (succeeded/failed per waypoint) at the end of the run.

+## Bonus Challenge 2 — Collision Detection & Orientation Control

+### Objective

+Currently, the drone flies directly to each AeroPin coordinate without considering nearby obstacles or maintaining a desired heading.
+Modify the project so the drone detects obstacles in real time, performs collision avoidance when necessary, and continuously maintains the correct orientation throughout the mission.

+### What to implement

+Create or extend a node that:

+- Detect obstacles within a configurable safety radius and classify collision risk.
+- Triggers an avoidance maneuver (hover, stop, or reroute) when an obstacle enters the critical zone, then resumes the original mission once the path is clear.
+- Computes and maintains the drone's yaw toward its next waypoint while rejecting unsafe attitude commands before sending them to the flight controller.

 ---

 ## Deliverables